Teen who tracked Elon Musk’s plane launches Russian Oligarch Jets account

 Reports emerged last month that Musk had offered Sweeney $5,000 to shut down a Twitter account that tracks his private flights.

-“I don’t love the idea of being shot by a nutcase,” Musk said in the direct message to Sweeney, according to Protocol.com.
+“I don’t love the idea of being shot by a nutcase,” Musk said in the direct message to Sweeney, according to Protocol.

-Musk offered $5,000 to the 19-year-old to shut down a Twitter account that tracks his private flights, Sweeney told Protocol.

-“Any chance to up that to $50k?
-It would be great support in college and would possibly allow me to get a car maybe even a Model 3,” Sweeney replied, apparently getting no response to his counteroffer.

-Jack Sweeney runs 15 flight-tracking accounts using a bot he created that automatically posts when a celebrity’s flight leaves or lands at an airport.
+Sweeney also runs 15 flight-tracking accounts using a bot he created that automatically posts when a celebrity’s flight leaves or lands at an airport.

-Sweeney’s account tracking Musk’s flights has the most followers with more than 97,000.
+Sweeney’s account tracking Musk’s flights has the most followers, with more than 97,000, and its popularity led Musk to send a direct message to Sweeney.

+“Any chance to up that to $50k?”
+Sweeney reportedly replied, apparently getting no response to his counteroffer.
+“It would be great support in college and would possibly allow me to get a car maybe even a Model 3.”